mabartlett/TCSS422Notes/_topics/05_threads.md

 3. Bounded Waiting: Any threads waiting to enter will eventually enter.
 4. Performance: The overhead required for entering the critical section is as small as possible.

 In human terms, the requirements are safety, liveness (i.e., "something good happens"), and performance.
 Performance is the one property that is evaluated across all runs on average.
-Keep in mind that, while performance is important, safety is still priority number one!
+Keep in mind that, while performance is important, safety is still priority number one.